bertho-zero/react-redux-universal-hot-example/docs/InstallingTheKit.md

 And then you should see pages and pages of output.
 Some packages suggest installing "globally" or "-g"; don't.
 Global packages install into  `/usr/local/lib/node_modules` and mix links to binaries into `/usr/local/bin`.
 Local packages install into `./node_modules` with the links to binaries separate in `./node_modules/.bin`.
-This provides you the to option of doing a `rm -rf node_modules && npm install` to get back to a known state.
+This provides you the to option of doing a `rm -rf node_modules && yarn` to get back to a known state.

 This installation step fails some days; the kit juggles many moving parts and these packages are independently developed.
 Some packages have [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/) which end up conflicting with one another.
-You can check the [open install issues](https://github.com/erikras/react-redux-universal-hot-example/issues?utf8=✓&q=is%3Aissue+is%3Aopen+install), run `npm install` again, or try `npm outdated && npm update`.
-Errors in installation are often not caught by running `npm run test`.
+You can check the [open install issues](https://github.com/erikras/react-redux-universal-hot-example/issues?utf8=✓&q=is%3Aissue+is%3Aopen+install), run `yarn` again, or try `yarn outdated && yarn upgrade`.
+Errors in installation are often not caught by running `yarn test`.
 The only way to know it works is to run it.

 ## Run the Development Server